When you look at your website, do you feel that it’s flat or outdated? Are you thinking it could benefit from a redesign?

 One important question that you need to ask yourself before starting down the redesign path is: just how much redesign does my site need?
 If the answer is “a lot,” it might be simpler and more cost-effective to start over from square one.
 If the answer is “some,” then stick with the redesign route.

 If you’ve decided you’re going to invest in a redesign, you need to choose whether you are going to do the work on your own, hire a freelancer, or hire a web design agency.

-If you decide to do the work on your own, you are investing more of your time but less of your money.
+If you decide to do the work independently, you invest more of your time but less of your money.
 You need to ask yourself if you have an existing skill set that would enable you to redesign your site independently.
 If you don’t already have that skill set, you need to think seriously about if you want to invest the time and energy into learning about the tools and the skills you’ll need for the redesign.

-On average, redesigning a website on your own can cost between $0 and $300 plus the cost of a laptop for graphic design and related activities.
+On average, redesigning a website yourself can cost between $0 and $300 plus the cost of a laptop for graphic design and related activities.